Last Updated on 10 Apr 2021 by Ginny Vail

 - The whole loop — Start at either end, walk the entire trail, and walk back.
 Or, in one direction, take the shortcut through the golf course and the Legion of Honor.
 If you take the whole trail in both directions and add the Mile Rock Beach spur, the entire trek is 3.4 miles (5.5 km).

-If you prefer to drive, parking at Lands End is free, but the available lots can fill up early, especially on weekends.
-I prefer public transit because I like walking the trail one-way and don’t need to backtrack to get my car.
+Parking at Lands End is free, but the available lots can fill up early, especially on weekends:

 - At the southwest end (Lands End Lookout Visitor Center) there are three lots: a big lot at the Visitor Center, a smaller lot on Point Lobos Avenue directly across from the Visitor Center, and the Fort Miley lot at the USS San Francisco Memorial (on El Camino Del Mar).
 All three lots are free, and they all limit parking to 4-hours between 7a and 6p.
 They all fill up early on the weekends, especially if the weather is nice.